EDPR and Engie Join Forces With Aim to Rank Among Top 5 Offshore Wind Developers

 European utility giants EDP and Engie have finalized their 50-50 offshore wind collaboration amid a race for scale in the global offshore wind market.

-The pair revealed the plan in May last year after agreeing a memorandum of understanding.
-EDP Renewables (EDPR) and Engie's existing offshore wind projects, in various stages of construction and development, will be folded into the new entity.
+The pair revealed the plan in May last year after agreeing on a memorandum of understanding.
+EDP Renewables' and Engie's existing offshore wind projects, in various stages of construction and development, will be folded into the new entity.
 The aim is for the new company to be a top-five developer of offshore wind globally.

 The deal remains subject to regulatory approval by the European Commission but is expected to close during the first quarter of 2020.

-The so-far-unnamed JV will have 1.5 gigawatts under construction including the 950-megawatt Moray East project in the U.K. and the 487-megawatt SeaMade venture in Belgium.
-The combined development portfolio is 3.7 gigawatts, of which around half is in Europe and half in the U.S.
+The as-yet-unnamed JV will have 1.5 gigawatts under construction including the 950-megawatt Moray East project in the U.K. and the 487-megawatt SeaMade venture in Belgium.
+The combined development portfolio is 3.7 gigawatts, of which around half is located in Europe and half in the U.S.

-Neither Engie or EDPR are corporate minnows in their own right.
+Engie and EDPR are not corporate minnows in their own right.
 That they feel they need to reach for even more scale says a lot about existing and future entrants in the offshore wind sector.

 According to its Q3 results, industry leader Ørsted has 9.9 gigawatts of offshore wind installed or with the final investment decision in place.

-Equinor and Shell have already made a splash and BP and Total are likely to follow.
+Equinor and Shell have already made a splash, and BP and Total are likely to follow.
 Shell and EDPR are partners in the Mayflower consortium that won 804 megawatts of offshore wind capacity in Massachusetts.

-In first annoucing the JV back in May 2019, Engie and EDPR said joining forces would allow them to "grow their asset base more rapidly and to operate more efficiently.”
+In first announcing the JV back in May 2019, Engie and EDPR said joining forces would allow them to "grow their asset base more rapidly and to operate more efficiently.”

 A spokesperson for EDPR told GTM more details on the joint venture would be released at the end of Q1.